 This section discusses the total daily incident shortwave solar energy reaching the surface of the ground over a wide area, taking full account of seasonal variations in the length of the day, the elevation of the Sun above the horizon, and absorption by clouds and other atmospheric constituents.
 Shortwave radiation includes visible light and ultraviolet radiation.

 The average daily incident shortwave solar energy experiences significant seasonal variation over the course of the year.

 The brighter period of the year lasts for 2.5 months, from April 19 to July 4, with an average daily incident shortwave energy per square meter above 7.4 kWh.
-The brightest day of the year is June 1, with an average of 8.2 kWh.
+The brightest month of the year in Loreto is May, with an average of 8.0 kWh.

 The darker period of the year lasts for 2.9 months, from November 8 to February 3, with an average daily incident shortwave energy per square meter below 4.8 kWh.
-The darkest day of the year is December 18, with an average of 4.0 kWh.
+The darkest month of the year in Loreto is December, with an average of 4.0 kWh.

 For the purposes of this report, the geographical coordinates of Loreto are 26.012 deg latitude, -111.349 deg longitude, and 26 ft elevation.

 The topography within 2 miles of Loreto contains significant variations in elevation, with a maximum elevation change of 587 feet and an average elevation above sea level of 48 feet.
 Within 10 miles contains significant variations in elevation (3,419 feet).
 Within 50 miles also contains extreme variations in elevation (5,427 feet).